 When the screen blacks out, the cursor stops moving, or worse, the PC does not start.
 A very common issue with Windows PCs is that WLDcore.dll is a Missing Error.
-See this guide that outlines the ways in which you can fix WLDcore.dll is Missing Error.
+See this guide that outlines how you can fix WLDcore.dll as a Missing Error.
 Don’t worry!
 We heard you and are here with some useful tips and tricks to solve Common Windows errors that are quite easy to implement.
-Now that you know the tips to fix the WLDcore.dll Missing Error, let us move on to read about the Common Windows Errors which a user comes across, and also the tips to solve them.
+Now that you know the tips to fix the WLDcore.dll Missing Error, let us move on to read about the Common Windows Errors that a user comes across, and also the tips to solve them.

 1. Windows update is not working.